What is Crafty Supermarket?

 I sell food — can I be in the show?

 We invite a limited number food vendors who are selling ready-to-eat items.
-Email us to learn more.
+If you are interested, you can email us at firstname.lastname@example.org.
 People making giftable food items can apply through our regular vendor application.
+Food vendor fee is $200 for spring/holiday this year.

 I’d like to sponsor Crafty Supermarket!